mroberts1/BOOTSTRA.386/floppy/index.md

   <BUTTON><IMG SRC=SAVE.BIN><//
 ```

-Then Kat interrupts and says "ok, but not all terminals are raster.
+Then Kat interrupts and says "OK, but not all terminals are raster.
 So I erase again.
 "Let's not break our hierarchy.
 Let's call these, spans of text...
 ```html
   <BUTTON><SPAN>New</<IMG SRC=NEW.BIN><//
   <BUTTON><SPAN>Open</<IMG SRC=OPEN.BIN><//